Mono compatibility in music production

 Which instruments / sounds should be mono compatible?

-In order to answer these questions, we must first ask ourselves which elements in our production are so-called “lead sounds”.
+To answer these questions, we first have to ask ourselves which elements in our production are so-called “lead sounds”.

 • Kick drum